Administrator of the Year

 Broadcast Adviser of the Year

-The National High School Broadcast Adviser of the Year program, sponsored by the Roy H. Park School of Communications at Ithaca College, is designed to honor outstanding high school advisers and their exemplary work from the previous year, as well as throughout their careers.
+The National High School Broadcast Adviser of the Year program is designed to honor outstanding high school advisers and their exemplary work from the previous year, as well as throughout their careers.

 Carl Towley Award

 The Carl Towley Award is JEA’s highest honor and is presented to a JEA member whose work is unusually beneficial and of superior value to the national JEA and to scholastic journalism.
 National JEA membership is required.
 Since 1985, only one award is presented each year.

 The Journalism Education Association’s Diversity Award honors a scholastic journalism teacher, student media adviser or scholastic journalism group demonstrating a commitment to cultural awareness and encouraging a multicultural approach with its student media staff, media production and/or community.
 The honoree must be in the forefront in promoting diversity in the scholastic media arena and must have taken steps to break down walls of misunderstanding and ignorance.